BrunoBonacci/mulog/mulog-adv-console/README.md

 You can add a background using `:bg-` in front of the color - e.g. `:bg-red` will make the background red.

-In addition to these you can use `:bright` to achieve a similar effect to bold, `:underline`
+In addition to these you can use `:bright` to achieve a similar effect to bold.
+Use `:underline` to underline.

 `:inverse` will inverse the font color and the background color.